Is There a Dimmer Outlook Ahead for The Goldman Sachs Group Inc. (GS)?

-The Goldman Sachs Group Inc. (NYSE:GS) went down by -0.36% from its latest closing price compared to the recent 1-year high of $426.16.
-The company’s stock price has collected 1.55% of gains in the last five trading sessions.
-Press Release reported 50 min ago that SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Baidu, Inc. – BIDU
+The Goldman Sachs Group Inc. (NYSE:GS) went up by 3.07% from its latest closing price compared to the recent 1-year high of $426.16.
+The company’s stock price has collected 5.13% of gains in the last five trading sessions.
+MarketWatch.com reported 1 hour ago that Exclusive: Wall Street cancels plans to host Miami parties at key real-estate conference as COVID cases surge

 Is It Worth Investing in The Goldman Sachs Group Inc. (NYSE :GS) Right Now?